The R-MA math teachers are a dedicated group who quietly go about doing their work each day. They don't need to brag; the facts speak for themselves:

 One of the great benefits of an R-MA education is the students have the flexibility to go as far as they are able in math, even at an extremely accelerated level.
 In addition, there is individualized placement, and a constant evaluation to ensure the students are placed where they belong.
-There are honors courses at every level and two AP classes, Calculus AB and Calculus BC with the hope of adding a third AP class, Statistics.
+There are honors courses at every level and three AP classes, Calculus AB, Calculus BC, and Statistics.
 In conjunction with these two AP courses, students can earn 14 hours of college credit from Shenandoah University.
 Advanced mathematics students can also join the Mu Alpha Theta honorary mathematics society.

 The hope of every R-MA math teacher is that their students learn to enjoy math.
 "Part of what you hope to instill is not just knowledge but an appreciation of it," explains Eric Barr, the department head.
 To this end, students don't just come to class and work on math problems.
 They experience math.